google/xls/docs_src/tutorials/intro_to_procs.md

 At the end of the proc, we terminate with the `result` value.
 This final value becomes the input state for the next iteration.
 This is how recurrent state is managed by procs: a state value is provided to the `next` function, and the result of that function is used as the next iteration's state input.
-Procs can have several state elements: in that case, there will be several input state args, e.g., `next(tok: token, state_a: F32, state_b: F32)`, and the output will be a tuple of values, corresponding in order to the input state values.
-Regardless of that, a `next` function will always take a token as the first parameter.
+Procs have exactly one state value; to keep multiple elements in state, the state can be a struct.

 ## Spawning procs